Timetable icon Self-scheduling is currently available for select locations!

 How is thyroid eye disease diagnosed?

 The presentation of TED can range from extremely subtle to vision threatening.
 TED can be frustrating in that it can present even before you are formally diagnosed with a thyroid problem.
-As board certified ophthalmologists fellowship trained in oculoplastic surgery, Drs.
-Garibaldi and Wong have been trained to detect findings associated with TED.
+As board certified ophthalmologists fellowship trained in oculoplastic surgery, we have been trained to detect findings associated with TED.
 They will recommend you see your primary care physician or an endocrinologist and will generate a consultation report recommending the necessary workup to evaluate your thyroid.
 You may be sent for a CT scan or MRI to evaluate the effects of TED on your eye socket.

 How is thyroid eye disease treated?